-• Check the measures taken to protect measurement data from transmission disturbances and interruption.

-Spot checks shall show that no relevant data get lost due to a transmission interruption.
+- Check the measures taken to protect measurement data from transmission disturbances and interruption. - · Spot checks shall show that no measurement data is lost due to a transmission interruption.

 - 1) Interruptible measurements: The measurement is completed even though the transmission is down.
 However, the measuring instrument or the device that is sending the measurement data has a buffer that is large enough to store the current measurement.
-After this no new measurement is started and the buffered values are kept for later transmission.
+After this no new measurement is started and the buffered data are kept for later transmission.
 For other examples see part I. - 2) Uninterruptible measurements: The cumulative register is read out and transmitted at a later time when the connection is up again.

-Required Documentation (in addition to the documentation required for risk classes B to D): Source code of the legally relevant software that realises data transmission.
+Required Documentation (in addition to the documentation required for risk classes B to D): Source code of the legally relevant software.